WICG/client-hints-infrastructure/README.md

 header, in order to reduce cache variance in responses that may rely on some hints, but not others.

-# Privacy considerations
+# Securirty and privacy considerations

+There are a few key mechanisms we already discussed that are part of the Client Hints infrastructure, and which enable secure and privacy preserving deployment of Client Hints:
+* Server opt-ins must be delivered on a top-level navigation request, over a secure connection.
+* Hints are delivered only to same-origin requests, over a secure connection.
+* If hints are required for certain third party hosts, the first-party content can explicitly delegate specific hints to specific servers.
+* Hints are `Sec-` prefixed, to avoid legacy server bugs.

-When implementing Client Hints, browsers should make sure that certain privacy related precautions are being taken:
+Beyond that, when implementing Client Hints, browsers should make sure that certain privacy related precautions are being taken:

 * Client Hint features should not be shipped unless there is a Javascript-based